This article will describe in detail all about Cabinet Committees.

 - They are established by the PM as per the exigencies of the time and needs of the situation.
 Hence, their number, nomenclature, and composition vary from time to time.

 - They are of two types—standing and ad hoc.
-The former is of a permanent nature, while the latter is of a temporary nature.
+The former is permanent, while the latter is temporary.

 - The ad hoc committees are formed at times to deal with special problems.
 They are disbanded after their job is done.